makerdao/community/governance/votes/Executive vote - August 12, 2024.md

 If this executive proposal passes, the following **actions** will occur within the Maker Protocol:

-- The Maximum Debt Ceiling for all WBTC vaults sill be reduced.
+- The Maximum Debt Ceiling for all WBTC vaults will be reduced.

 - Multiple Native Vault Stability Fees will be reduced.
 - The Dai Savings Rate (DSR) will be reduced.
 - A total of **110,000 DAI** will be paid to two addresses as part of the bug bounty program.